-Normally, the chair of the FAGC shall serve as the chair for the Hearing and all rulings of the chair shall be binding.
-Those who may be present throughout the Hearing and who may participate shall be members of the hearing committee, the grievant and those against whom a grievance has been lodged.
-Non-participating observers may include attorneys for the grievant, attorneys for those against whom the grievance has been lodged and college counsel.
+Normally, a member of the FAGC shall serve as the chair for the Hearing and all rulings of the chair shall be binding.
+Those who may be present throughout the Hearing and who may participate shall be members of the hearing committee, the grievant, one non-participating support person/advocate, and those against whom a grievance has been lodged.
+Non-participating observers may include the grievant's support person/advocate, attorneys for the grievant, attorneys for those against whom the grievance has been lodged and college counsel.
 No other individuals may attend the Hearing.